Skip to content

 Publicly-funded consultation

 You need to meet a number of criteria to receive a referral for a publicly-funded consultation with a fertility specialist.
-Some of these criteria are dependent on your region’s criteria.
-Please select your region below to see the relevant criteria and referral process for you to access a publicly-funded consultation.
+Some of these criteria are dependent on your region’s criteria, for example, if you are in Auckland/Northland, your criteria are slightly different from the remainder of New Zealand.
+Scroll down to find your region below.
 Note that being eligible for a funded consultation does not ensure that you will be eligible for funded treatment.

 Good to know: